atbarker/Artifice/README.md

-# Matryoshka
+# Artifice

-Matyroshka is a device mapper implementation for a deniable file system.
+Artifice is a device mapper implementation for a deniable file system.
 It is able to hide critical files in a way which is deniable for the owner.

 For contributors to this project, please look at the "Guidelines for development" section.